SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 ### NovelAI

 While *technically* supported for NovelAI, none of their models were trained to understand instruct formatting.
-Kayra and Clio use special a instruct module that is activated *automatically* when an instruction wrapped in curly braces is encountered in chat messages, so using Instruct Mode for the entire prompt will lead to **degraded quality** of the outputs.
+Kayra uses a special instruct module that is activated *automatically* when an instruction wrapped in curly braces is encountered in chat messages, so using Instruct Mode for the entire prompt will lead to **degraded quality** of the outputs.

 Here's an example that auto-activates the instruct module for NovelAI: